gvanderheide/discreteMarkovChain/README.md

 * States in the state space can be integers or integer vectors (1d numpy arrays).
 * The Markov chain can be a continous time Markov chains (CTMC) as well as discrete time Markov chains (DTMC).
+* At the moment, four different methods for calculating steady state distributions are included:
+   * The power method,
+   * Linear algebra solver,
+   * The first left eigenvector,
+   * Krylov subspace method.
 * There are two alternative methods for obtaining the generator/transition matrix of the Markov chain: a direct and an indirect method.
    * Both methods require the user to specify a transition function.
    * The indirect method requires only an initial state.